 Burning forests – for nature’s best

-Controlled burning is one of the most effective nature conservation measures that we can perform.
-Through fire, we create habitats for species that benefit from or that are dependent on forest fires to be able to survive.
+Prescribed forest fires is one of the most effective nature conservation measures that we can perform.
+Through fire, we create habitats for species that benefit from the fire or that are dependent on forest fires to be able to survive.

 Before humans began to work the forest, it was largely shaped by natural disruptions, mainly fires, and the animals and plants in our forests are adapted to a life in forests with disturbances.
 Copying these disruptions is therefore important in our work to create forests in which all species can live.